pinapelz/blog.pinapelz.com/src/content/blog/youtube-live-timestamping.md

 While clips do solve this feature, the process for creating a clip is rather cluttered and slow as it requires viewers to stop watching the content to segment a portion of the stream.
 Not to mention the deletion of the VOD or the streamer turning this feature off would make the creation and preservation of clips difficult.

-Timestamping is one solution in which involves viewers create a collection of "stamps"  in the comment section of a video which refer to key moments such that viewers can find identifiying moments later.
+Timestamping is one solution in which involves viewers create a collection of "stamps"  in the comment section of a video which refer to key moments such that viewers can find identifying moments later.

-Despite how prevelant the practice is, information regarding how timestampers operate is actually sparse (at least among the VTuber community).
+Despite how prevalent the practice is, information regarding how timestampers operate is actually sparse (at least among the VTuber community).

 No, wizardry isn't how timestamps for a 3 hour stream seemingly magically appear 1 minute after stream.
-I hope to at least document some information I know pretaining to how liv timestamps are generated (mainly within the VTuber community).
+I hope to at least document some information I know pertaining to how liv timestamps are generated (mainly within the VTuber community).

 ## Live Timestamping
 I should first specify that this is "live timestamping".
 While you could wait until the stream has concluded and then manually write down key moments...